 In June 2019, we issued an aggregate of 4,312,500 founder shares to our sponsor for an aggregate purchase price of \$25,000 in cash, or approximately \$0.006 per share.
-The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering (excluding the placement units and underlying securities).
-Up to 562,500 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriter's over-allotment option is exercised.
-The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.
+The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of our initial public offering (excluding the placement units and underlying securities).
+The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder

-Our sponsor and Cantor have agreed to purchase an aggregate of 500,000 placement units (or 545,000 placement units if the underwriter's over-allotment option is exercised in full) at a price of \$10.00 per unit (454,128 placement units by our sponsor and 45,872 placement units by Cantor), for a purchase price of \$5,000,000 (or \$5,450,000 if the underwriter's over-allotment option is exercised in full (495,000 placement units by our sponsor and 50,000 placement units by Cantor)).
+Our sponsor and Cantor purchased an aggregate of 545,000 placement units at a price of \$10.00 per unit, for a purchase price of \$5,450,000.
 There will be no redemption rights or liquidating distributions from the trust account with respect to the founder shares, placement shares or placement warrants, which will expire worthless if we do not consummate a business combination within the allotted 18 month period.

-Commencing on the date of this prospectus, we have agreed to pay Stable Road Capital, LLC, an affiliate of our sponsor, a total of \$10,000 per month for office space, utilities and administrative support.
+We pay Stable Road Capital, LLC, an affiliate of our sponsor, a total of \$10,000 per month for office space, utilities and administrative support.
 Upon completion of our initial business combination or our liquidation, we will cease paying these monthly fees.